hashicorp/nomad/website/source/docs/agent/encryption.html.md

 Run any command except `agent` with `-h` to see all environment variables and flags.
 For example: `nomad status -h`

-Since HTTPS currently does not validate client certificates you do not need to give the command line tool access to any private keys.
+By default HTTPS does not validate client certificates, so you do not need to give the command line tool access to any private keys.

+### Network Isolation with TLS

+If you want to isolate Nomad agents on a network with TLS you need to enable both [`verify_https_client`][tls] and [`verify_server_hostname`][tls].
+This will cause agents to require client certificates for all incoming HTTPS connections as well as verify proper names on all other certificates.

+Consul will not attempt to health check agents with `verify_https_client` set as it is unable to use client certificates.

 ## Encryption Examples